brightsidedeveloper/BSD-Stack/Readme.md

 # GOAL

 Use this to...
 Deploy system with terraform.
-Implement migrations and swagger spec.
+Implement migrations and swagger spec in the dashboard.
 Implement required microservices.
 Generate API.
 Implement backend handlers.
 Implement client.